 Now that you’ve gotten a chance to check out our previous posts, here are 5 tips to make the most out of your intake appointment with your divorce attorney.

-Tip # 1: Make Sure the Divorce Attorney Listens to and Matches Your Goals
+TIP # 1: When meeting with a Divorce Attorney, make sure the Divorce Attorney Listens to and Matches Your Goals.

 Not all divorce attorneys are the same.